Swift42/auto_sdu/README.md

 Also if the script doesn't find the "SCAN ALL" button, it will stop automatically.

 The script comes without any warranty.
+If you want to change to interval of 60 seconds to some other value, just change "60000" (=60 seconds in milliseconds) to some other value on this line: window.setTimeout("window.myloopfunc()",60000);